What are the aspirations and objectives of the PPE – Master in Social TransFormation?

 FAQs about the Master's program

 Who is this study program for?

-In terms of qualification requirements, for enrolling into thisconsecutive master program you would need a bachelor degree in philosophy, political sciences, sociology, economics or a closely related field from social sciences or humanities.
+Qualification requirements, for enrolling into this consecutive master program you would need a Bachelor degree in philosophy, political sciences, sociology, economics or a closely related field from social sciences or humanities.

 Information about all necessary application documents can be found here.

 What is the teaching philosophy of the study program?